fusioncharts/dev_centre_docs/chart-guide/chart-configurations/anchors-and-lines.md

 }
 ```

-A line chart with anchors hidden looks like as shown below:
+A line chart with anchors hidden looks as shown below:

 {% embed_chart chart-configurations-anchors-and-lines-example-1.js %}